microsoft/TypeScript-Handbook/pages/Basic Types.md

 # Type assertions

 Sometimes you'll end up in a situation where you'll know more about a value than TypeScript does.
-Usually this will happen when you know the type of some entity could be more specific than its current type.
+Usually, this will happen when you know the type of some entity could be more specific than its current type.

 *Type assertions* are a way to tell the compiler "trust me, I know what I'm doing."
-A type assertion is like a type cast in other languages, but performs no special checking or restructuring of data.
+A type assertion is like a typecast in other languages but performs no special checking or restructuring of data.
-It has no runtime impact, and is used purely by the compiler.
+It has no runtime impact and is used purely by the compiler.
 TypeScript assumes that you, the programmer, have performed any special checks that you need.

 Type assertions have two forms.